Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/index.md

     - [Node.js SDK Repository :material-github:](https://github.com/amplitude/Amplitude-Node)
     - [Node.js SDK Releases :material-code-tags-check:](https://github.com/amplitude/Amplitude-Node/releases)

+!!!info "New Amplitude Node.js SDK Available in Beta"
+    Amplitude released a new [Analytics SDK for React Native](/data/sdks/react-native-sdk/) available in Beta.
+This new SDK offers a new code architecture, supports plugins and React Native Web, but does not come with [Ampli Wrapper](https://www.docs.developers.amplitude.com/data/ampli/sdk/) yet.

 This is Amplitude Node.js SDK written in Typescript, the 1st backend SDK for Amplitude.
 We would like to hear your ideas too!

 While the client-side SDKs are optimized to track session and attribution for a single user or device, the Node SDK's focus is to provide a helpful developer experience to help back-end services reliably and correctly send events from many users and sources.
 Out of the box, the Node SDK provides: